Looking for a before and after bookcase project? Here’s an amazing one that you can make with a little MDF and a little imagination.

 So I did what all locker builders do.
 I called a friend to discuss the dilemma.
 Could I copy them and decoupage them?
 Could I trace the numbers onto a piece of spray painted wood?
 Could I just add wooden numbers to the top of the door?
 Did a locker really even need numbers?

-And then Jen told me that while I was busy talking and deciding and pontificating…..
+And then my wonderful, incredible friend told me that while I was busy talking and deciding and pontificating…..

 ….she had already found a set for almost nothing and ordered them for me and they were on the way to my house.